biometricITC/cPP-biometrics/input/Bio cPP.md

 For enhanced security that is easy to use, mobile device may implement mobile biometric verification on a device once it has been “unlocked”.
-The initial unlock is generally done by a PIN/password which is required at startup (or possibly after some period of time) and after that the user is able to use an own biometric characteristic to unlock access to the mobile device.
+The initial unlock is generally done by a PIN/password which is required at startup (or possibly after some period of time), and after that the user is able to use an own biometric characteristic to unlock access to the mobile device.
 In this use case, the mobile device is not supposed to be used for security sensitive services through the mobile biometric